Jemrich27/alx-low_level_programming/0x00-hello_world/README.md

-codes are like thousands and ten thousands of sand in the oceans
+tailcodes are more of pseudocodes